danpatrickoneill/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+- DOM stands for Document Object Model.
+It's basically the model by which HTML, CSS and JS are interpreted in order to show a web page to the user.

 2. What is an event?

+- Events are some kind of user input to or interaction with our webpage.

 3. What is an event listener?

+- An event listener watches out for an event and triggers a callback should it occur.

 4. Why would we convert a NodeList into an Array?

+- Probably to use some kind of Array method that's not available on a NodeList.

 5. What is a component?

+- A component is a reusable piece of code we can use to build and repeat website elements.

 ### Git Set up